Interpretable Depression Detection from Social Media Text Using LLM-Derived Embeddings: Methods

 \subsection{Evaluation Metrics}

-We evaluate model performance across all classification tasks using standard metrics suitable for both binary and multi-class settings.
-For the binary depression classification task, we report accuracy, precision, recall, and F1-score, computed on the held-out test set.
-For the depression severity detection and differential diagnosis classification tasks, we focus on class-wise F1-scores to get a more comprehensive understanding of model performance across categories.
-For all methods, including zero-shot LLM classification, we apply the same test set splits for consistency.
-Zero-shot LLM responses are parsed into discrete labels and compared to ground-truth annotations using the same metrics as the supervised models.
-All metrics are calculated using the \texttt{scikit-learn} \cite{b701} library.
+Results are reported as the mean and standard deviation across five-fold cross-validation.
+For the binary depression classification task, we report accuracy, precision, recall, and F1-score.
+For the depression severity detection and differential diagnosis tasks, we report accuracy, macro F1, and class-wise F1-scores to provide a more comprehensive assessment of performance across categories.
+All metrics are computed using the \texttt{scikit-learn} \cite{b801} library.